statisticsnorway/statbus/README.md

 ## Use an external database

 The Docker Compose files are configured with a bridged network, allowing the services to reach the outside.
-If you want to run statbus with an external database you need to change the references to sql19-latest to the IP addreess of the database you want to use.
+If you want to run statbus with an external database you need to change the references to sql19-latest to the IP address of the database you want to use.

 ## Versioning

 Statbus uses the [GitVersion action](https://github.com/GitTools/actions) for semantic versioning.
 Major and minor versions can be bumped by commit messages and git tags

+## GitHub Actions Workflows

+The GitHub workflows can be run locally with [ACT](https://github.com/nektos/act).
+This is installed in the [devcontainer](#devcontainer).
+There are vscode tasks for running each of the workflows.

 ## Notes